troyblank/filemanip/README.md

 # filemanip
-An npm CLI that allows file manipulation.
+An NPM CLI that allows file manipulation.
 A lot of commands require ffmpeg to be pre-installed.

 This is a very random, quick n' dirty (no unit tests) list of commands that I use to help friends and family organize media files.
 Any other use would be plesant but not anticipated.

 ## Requirements
 * Node
 * ffmpeg

+## Installation
+To install simply run

+    npm install -g filemanip

 ## usage
 To use filmanip cd into a directory of files you want manipulated and run ```filemanip command``` where 'command' is one of the commands below.